jingzhengli/correct_twice_at_once/README.md

 ## Correct Twice at Once: Learning to Correct Noisy Labels for Robust Deep Learning
-Under review at conference MM 2022.
+Published at conference ACM MM 2022.

 ### Introduction
 This is a PyTorch implementation of ["Correct Twice at Once: Learning to Correct Noisy Labels for Robust Deep Learning"].